Search Intensifies For Missing 3-Year-Old Mariah Woods As Social Media Rumors Swirl

 Days after Mariah Woods’ disappearance, drones and K-9 units swarmed the wooded area near her home, while local authorities confirmed to local media that they would be requesting volunteers to aid the search effort in and around the toddler’s mobile home park.
 Investigators wearing hazmat suits could also be seen checking out the spaces underneath trailer homes – to no avail.

-While local authorities, with the aid of the FBI, are working tirelessly to bring lttle Mariah home, social media is perculating with rumors of the toddler’s fate.
+While local authorities, with the aid of the FBI, are working tirelessly to bring little Mariah home, social media is percolating with rumors of the toddler’s fate.
 At least two social media users, both claiming to be locals, claim that the deceased remains of Mariah Woods have already been found.
 At least one Facebook user claims that Mariah was found deceased, although “they” don’t know who killed the toddler.

 On Twitter, it’s much of the same.
 According to Crowd Source News (@CSNCrowd), little Mariah Woods has already been found deceased.
 In that “news outlet’s” version of events, the toddler was accidentally killed by her mother’s boyfriend.
 Despite the rumors, little Mariah’s fate hasn’t been officially confirmed by investigators.
 Indeed, local law enforcement is begging the public for help in the case, with a goal of bringing Woods home safe and sound.